 You may also like: States where obesity is increasing the most

 Endocytosis is the term for when a virus enters its target cell.
 Viruses infect their cells in various ways.
 In some cases, the virus enters the cell but leaves the capsid behind, on the outside of the cell.
 In enveloped viruses, the viral envelope fuses directly with the cell membrane then it enters the cell.
 Inside the cell, the capsid degrades and the genetic material of the virus is released.

 Some viruses have a special trait that allows them to enter and infect a cell, then go dormant.
 The virus may replicate in the cell at first, then stop.
 Viral latency refers to the time that viral genetic material can remain in the cell before being reactivated.
 If reactivated, the virus can reinfect the host without the host being re-exposed.
 HIV is known to have viral latency.

 Zoonosis is when an infectious disease is transmitted from other vertebrate animals to humans.
 These kinds of infections can occur in natural conditions because vertebrate animals are genetically similar to humans.
 Some examples include the black plague, transmitted by rats; rabies, transmitted by bats, raccoons, and dogs; and anthrax, transmitted by sheep.
 More recently emergent human diseases like HIV, Ebola, and SARS likely arose from zoonosis.

 Droplet spread refers to transmission when coughs, sneezes, and breath travel some distance from an infected person to a non-infected person.
-Generally people have thought that close proximity is necessary for droplet spread, but new research reported by the Journal of the American Medical Association (and motivated by the coronavirus pandemic), shows that infectious droplets can travel as far as 23 to 27 feet.
+Generally people have thought that close proximity is necessary for droplet spread, but research reported by the Journal of the American Medical Association (and motivated by the coronavirus pandemic), shows that infectious droplets can travel as far as 23 to 27 feet.